vdbrink/vdbrink.github.io/homeassistant/homeassistant_dashboard_hacs.md

 Repo: [https://github.com/benct/lovelace-multiple-entity-row](https://github.com/benct/lovelace-multiple-entity-row)

-Install this integration via this button in your own HA instance.\
+Install this integration, via this button, into your own HA instance.\
 [![Open your Home Assistant instance and show the app store.](https://my.home-assistant.io/badges/hacs_repository.svg)](https://my.home-assistant.io/redirect/hacs_repository/?owner=benct&repository=lovelace-multiple-entity-row&category=integration)

 ---
 ## template-entity-row

-Customize a single row for an entities.
+Customize a single row for multiple entities.

 In this example, a rounded temperature with a colored, based on the temperature, icon.